laikacuriosity/codeX_techno_01/READMEforRetailSales.md

 Spending Patterns:

   1. A few high-value trasactions skew total revenue.
-  2. Men spend more per purchase on beauty products, ven though women buy more frequently.
+  2. Men spend more per purchase on beauty products, even though women buy more frequently.

 Temporal Trends:

-  1. Monthly Revenue: peaks in May, December, and October 2023; drops in January, March, and         September.
+  1. Monthly Revenue: peaks in May, December and October 2023; drops in January, March, and         September.
-  2. Weekly Revenue: Saturdays generate the highest revenue; Thursdays the lowest.
+  2. Weekly Revenue: Saturdays generate the highest revenue; Thursdays being the lowest.

 Age Group Insights:
   1. Young Adults(19-35) are the largest revenue contributors, espeially in clothing and         beauty.